 Haptics and personal contact are missing

 For the time being, however, purely virtual trade shows are only replacing a small proportion of the trade shows where people are present.
-And they are not magnets for visitors.
+And they are not visitor magnets.
 They generate only a fraction of the traffic of their physical counterparts.
 A survey by Visable found that 69 percent of respondents would miss professional networking, meeting new customers or social aspects.
 Finally, customers want to see, try, experience and test the products they are so specifically interested in.
 Since trade show customers are usually a special clientele, they also have an interest in meeting and getting to know each other.

-One complaint about virtual trade shows is the lack of a uniform model in which content can be provided without having to deal with a new system every time.
+One criticism of virtual trade shows is the lack of a uniform model in which content can be provided without having to deal with a new system every time.
 In many cases, there is a lack of will on the part of the trade fair operators themselves to keep an eye out for new and uniform solutions - as well as on the part of politicians to ensure uniform framework conditions.
 For the time being, virtual trade shows still seem to have too little appeal.
 But a change is likely to be on the horizon - especially since the sharp rise in energy and fuel prices has recently been added to the mix.

 Hybrid trade fairs as a model for the future